frannypax/MusicList/README.md

 4. By degault, express uses jade as a view engine. jade has now been changed to pug.
 We are using ejs here.

 5. Routing
+6. Testing (JEST for js code and for SUPERTEST for html responses )

+7. ES LINT
+run "npm info "eslint-config-airbnb" peerDependencies" first